cchitsiang/awesome-stars/topics.md

 - [keystonejs/keystone](https://github.com/keystonejs/keystone) - The most powerful headless CMS for Node.js — built with GraphQL and React
 - [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source web platform used to create live reporting dashboards from APIs, MongoDB, Firestore, MySQL, PostgreSQL, and more  📈📊
 - [ivanhofer/typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n) - A fully type-safe and lightweight internationalization library for all your TypeScript and JavaScript projects.
 - [testjavascript/nodejs-integration-tests-best-practices](https://github.com/testjavascript/nodejs-integration-tests-best-practices) - ✅  Beyond the basics of Node.js testing.
-Including a super-comprehensive best practices list and an example app (July 2023)
+Including a super-comprehensive best practices list and an example app (March 2024)
 - [jondot/hygen](https://github.com/jondot/hygen) - The simple, fast, and scalable code generator that lives in your project.
 - [hyperform-dev/hyperform](https://github.com/hyperform-dev/hyperform) - ⚡ Lightweight serverless framework for NodeJS
 - [knockaway/sqsiphon](https://github.com/knockaway/sqsiphon) -